 Coordinator Mark Williams Opens in new window

-Description This unit introduces an investigation of the reactivity of covalent molecules, in particular, of carbon-based compounds.
+Description This subject introduces an investigation of the reactivity of covalent molecules, in particular, of carbon-based compounds.
 Focusing on introductory chemical dynamics and thermodynamics, students will develop an in-depth understanding of the structure, nomenclature and reactivity of the principal organic functional groups, extending their basic principles of chemistry.
 They will also understand how molecules are synthesised and the ways they react being important in the function and role of chemistry in biological systems in our domestic and industrial worlds.